 In addition to the palaces, castles and residences, churches such as St Bartholomew's and monuments such as the Hall of Liberation in Kelheim, the statue of Bavaria with the Hall of Fame and the Field Marshals' Hall in Munich are also the responsibility of the Palace Department.

 As part of Bavaria's cultural heritage, these properties provide a unique insight into important epochs of Bavarian history and naturally also the history of Germany.

 Bavaria is under obligation to preserve and maintain its rich heritage of historical buildings.
 The maintenance and restoration, and also the extension and furnishing of the existing museums involve a constant financial commitment.

 The Palace Department's aim, to fill the historic buildings with life, is achieved in a number of different ways.
 Its properties provide a magnificent setting for numerous events, including art exhibitions, theatre productions and concerts, and weddings in the various palace chapels that are looked after by the branches of the department in the regions.

 Constant improvements in the presentation of the valuable cultural heritage contribute just like interesting special exhibitions to arouse the interest of the visitors.
 At the same time, the Palace Department attaches great importance to modern services and facilities for the visitors.
 The rising numbers of visitors in recent years confirm the department's work and at the same time place it under obligation to fulfil the visitors' expectations of modern services and facilities such as cafés or museum shops.

 Throughout Bavaria, museum shops with an interesting range of high-quality souvenir articles were established in most objects of the department's properties.

 Route markings and information systems will help visitors find their way to and around the properties and indicate even more clearly the particular objects of interest.
-In addition, on the basis of new educational concepts for museums, comprehensive guiding programmes have been developed and regular guided tours with particular themes are offered during the evening opening times in the big properties.
+In addition, on the basis of new educational concepts for museums, comprehensive guiding programmes have been developed and regular guided tours with particular themes are offered.